How Does Your Home Feel Today?

 HOW TO USE SCENT FOR KINSHIP:

-• Diffuse sweet orange or bergamot in the kitchen or dining area before guests arrive to create an atmosphere of warmth and welcome.
+- Diffuse sweet orange or bergamot in the kitchen or dining area before guests arrive.
+The scent should already be working when they walk in.

-• Place a few drops of cardamom on a cotton ball and tuck it near your entryway so the scent greets people as they enter.
+- Place a few drops of cardamom on a cotton ball near the entryway.
+The smell of spice meets people at the door.

-• Add vanilla to a diffuser in shared living spaces to evoke comfort and nostalgia—especially during holidays or celebrations.
+- Add vanilla to a diffuser in shared living spaces during holidays or extended visits.
+It does the work of warmth most directly.

 SCENT PAIRINGS: